-To check out all the speed seven drivers with ratings and reviews, click this link.
+To check out all the top rated fairway drivers with ratings and reviews, click this link.

 Prodigy Disc Golf has entered the scene by making a huge splash, pulling the biggest names in disc golf to join their team at launch.

 Prodigy’s lineup will be a “limited release” and they announced that they would like to have their full lineup available by mid-spring.
 The first discs will be the drivers, followed by putters, then midrange, and capping off their releases with fairway drivers.
 Prodigy is using (what appears for now) a very basic naming scheme such as the “D1” and “D2” for distance drivers.
 The naming scheme appears to be very similar to that used by Lightning Discs.